Overview of abortion: An

 - If an abortion is needed to save the life of the woman, or

-- To prevent the woman from experiencing permanent disability, or
+To prevent the woman from experiencing permanent and serious disability, or

-- To prevent the woman having serious health problems.
+To prevent the woman developing serious health problems.

 of hours after birth.

 When the fetus has a serious chromosome abnormality -- e.g. those that